symbuzzer/reborncfw/README.md

 - Finally, please don't forget to check out the notes below.

 ## FAQ
 - Why am I hosting all of Reborn CFW's online services on a dedicated server instead of migrating them to Github?
-There are two main reasons:
-  - Github Pages can't run PHP files, and some services are entirely PHP-based (see the .examples folder).
+  - 1st reason: Github Pages can't run PHP files, and some services are entirely PHP-based (see the .examples folder).
-  - Some files (e.g., apps and games from the store) have licensing issues.
+  - 2nd reason: Some files (e.g., apps and games from the store) have licensing issues.

 - Do you need to make any changes to the CFW files?
-  - You only need to update the version value in the CORE\data\update\index.htm file each time you create a new CFW update.
+  - You only need to update the ```version``` value in the ```CORE\data\update\index.htm``` file each time you create a new CFW update.
 You don't need to make any changes to the CFW for other online services.
+  - See the notes for detailed information about the version value.

 ## FOLDERS
 - **changelog** : Changelog URL of Reborn updates